sci-oer/java-resource/README.md

 All of the notebooks that are created will be saved in the `course/jupyter/notebooks` directory.

 Any user settings that are changed (such as dark mode) will also be persistent.

+### Java docs

+The javadocs for Java 11 have been built into this image and can be accessed at http://localhost:8000.

 ### ssh to work on files using external editor